ourcodeinc/ActiveDocumentation-webapp/README.md

 ## ruleJson.txt

-There must be a file name `ruleJson.txt` in the project folder in which all rules are stored.
+There must be a file name `ruleJson.txt` in the project folder in which all rules are stored. `grammar` field is recently added for each rule.
+It is mandatory but is generated for newly added rules.
 Here is an example for this file:

 ```
 [